-The Sapien mobile robotic arm is optimized to support the transfer, manipulation, and placement of photovoltaic (PV) modules — ultimately enhancing the safety and efficiency of solar field construction.
+The mobile robot is optimized to support the transfer, manipulation, and placement of photovoltaic (PV) modules — ultimately enhancing the safety and efficiency of solar field construction.

 By working with industry leaders, including Mortenson, Array Technologies, JLG Industries, and Pratt Miller Engineering, Sarcos is developing a system to meet the needs of the solar industry.

 - Designed to improve worker safety by reducing injuries from strenuous repetitive lifting while improving worker productivity